- Scientific name: Balaenoptera physalus

-Fin whales are the second largest whale species in the world, reaching 25 metres in length – only the blue whale (which is the largest animal to ever live on planet earth and can grow to 33 metres in length) is bigger.
-The fin whale are a fast swimming whale species which has been intensively hunted throughout the 19th and 20th centuries, meaning they are now classed as endangered across much of their range.
+Fin whales are the second largest whale species in the world, reaching 27 metres (88ft) in length – only the blue whale, the largest animal to ever live on planet earth, is bigger.
+The fin whale is a fast-swimming whale species which has been intensively hunted throughout the 19th and 20th centuries, meaning they are now classed as endangered across much of their range.

-Fin whales have an extremely wide distribution, being found in all of the major seas and oceans of the world, although are more common in the cooler, temperate waters and avoid both the warm tropics and polar regions.
-Separate populations may exist in the Northern and Southern Hemispheres, with this species being scarce around the warmer waters of the equator.
-Due to their size they prefer to live in deeper, offshore water and do not generally come into shallower water or close to land.
+Fin whales have an extremely wide distribution, being found in all of the major seas and oceans of the world, although are more common in cooler, temperate waters and avoid both the warm tropics and polar regions.
+Separate populations may exist in the northern and southern hemispheres, with this species being scarce around the warmer waters of the equator.
+Due to their size, they prefer to live in deeper, offshore water and do not generally come into shallower water or close to land.
 Although rare in British waters fin whales are most likely to be sighted off the northern coast of Scotland, but they can be occasionally spotted elsewhere around the coasts of Britain and Ireland.

 Other Species/Related Species

-There is debate that fin whales in the southern and northern hemispheres are in fact separate species, and that fin whales found in the Mediterranean are yet another species.
-However, this is an issues which is mostly of interest to marine biologists and scientists and until further taxonomic research is carried out there is only a single species of fin whale.
+Fin whales in the southern and northern hemispheres may be two different species (and those found in the Mediterranean may be a third species).
+This is an issue which is mostly of interest to marine biologists and scientists and until further taxonomic research is carried out there only a single species of fin whale recognised.
 A 1998 study by Harvard University found evidence in whale meat tissue samples that blue whale/fin whale hybrids could exist, although this remains a disputed theory and more research is needed into this area before this can be confirmed.

 Hunting and Conservation Efforts

 Like most large whale species the fin whale has been hunted intensively over the last few centuries.
-While the speed of fin whales meant that they were difficult for the small, open boats to catch the advent of steam powered vessels meant that fin whales could be caught much more easily.
+While the speed of fin whales meant that they were difficult for sail-powered boats to catch the advent of steam-powered vessels meant that fin whales could be caught much more easily.
 The size of this species made it a valuable catch for whalers with the oil, blubber and meat all fetching high prices.
 The hunting of fin whales continued into the Twentieth Century, but by the 1970s fin whales had protection from hunting in all of the major oceans around the world.